Understanding Go's `fallthrough`: How and When to Use It

 - Go’s

-may reduce code readability and is best used sparingly.
+fallthroughmay reduce code readability and is best used sparingly.

-statement offers a clean and concise way to handle multiple conditional branches.
+Go's switch statement offers a clean and concise way to handle multiple conditional branches.
 Unlike some other languages, Go does not automatically fall through from one case to the next.
-Instead, it requires an explicit fallthrough
+Instead, it requires an explicit fallthrough statement to continue execution in the subsequent case block.
+This design choice enhances code clarity and reduces unintended behaviors.

 The Basics of fallthrough